Freshm4at/MyMinecraft/README.md

 - 2° Lauch the minecraft server
 - 3° Lauch the process to render the server's map and lauch the web server to access it.

+Minecraft server and the render process will be lauch in screen.
+Go to Screen section to explanation.

 ## Command
 ### Stop
 To stop the minecraft server and the web server :